 Theologian Dr. Russell Moore says the search may be a struggle.
 "Sinfully, there's a grasping for significance apart from Christ.
 The temptation to all men is the same as Satan offered to Christ after 40 days in the desert.
 He offered all the kingdoms of the world if Jesus would bow down to him.
 In the same way he says, 'Bow down to me, and I'll give you all the kingdoms.'
 But it's a significance that comes without crucifixion.
 And that's a satanic form of significance."

-Moore, the dean of the School of Theology at Southern Baptist Theological Seminary, says Scripture teaches that man experiences a frustrated longing for significance.
+Moore, president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention and former dean of the School of Theology at Southern Baptist Theological Seminary, says Scripture teaches that man experiences a frustrated longing for significance.
 It goes back to Genesis, Moore says.
 "God established Adam and Eve as king and queen of creation.
 And in Psalm 8, the Bible says 'What is man that you are mindful of him?'
 The chapter ends with the phrase 'You put everything under his feet.'"

 Moore says this crown of creation God established for Adam and Eveand uswas ruptured by the Fall, by sin.
 That rupture means man's longing for significance cannot be completely fulfilled until Christ returns.
 Moore says the book of Hebrews confirms this.
 The writer of Hebrews 2 quotes Psalm 8, but adds this important line: "Yet at present we do not see everything subject to him."
 He says it may help to remember that man is part of God's grand cosmic drama, which is still unfolding.
 At present we may not see what is truly significant.
 "There are going to be many faithful heroic church janitors and nearly anonymous rural pastors who will be granted great glory and ruling authority at the judgment time of Christ.
 Significance to God is found here in ways we sometime don't recognize or refuse to recognize," says Moore.
 "During Bible times, no one would have viewed Ruth's life as significant.
 It is only later that we see where she fits into God's larger story."